 But this is not just about the conservative Hindu right.
 What is not in evidence among most Hindus is condemnation, sympathy for those lynched or public expressions of unity with minorities.
 The old slogan “unity in diversity” is dead, and even opposition politicians rarely react, obviously for fear of offending Hindu sentiment, which means it is possible that the visceral hatred of Muslims made public by the spate of lynchings is spreading.

-In the United Kingdom, days after a series of terrorist attacks by Muslim terrorists, the British last week made it a point to gather in The old slogan “unity in diversity” is dead. public and show solidarity with Muslims who died in an attack by a white man, who drove his van into them as they emerged from a mosque.
+In the United Kingdom, days after a series of terrorist attacks by Muslim terrorists, the British last week made it a point to gather in public and show solidarity with Muslims who died in an attack by a white man, who drove his van into them as they emerged from a mosque.
 The attack on Muslims, said prime minister Theresa May, a conservative, was “every bit as sickening” as other terrorist outrages.

 The difference between India and other democracies is that the majority and its elected leaders in countries hit by terrorist attacks and growing anti-Muslim sentiment are quick to distinguish between Islamic terrorists and the vast majority of Muslims who lead ordinary, peaceful lives.
 Most of India, except Kashmir, has been free of Islamist terror attacks for some years, but the insecurity among Muslims caused by the silence of the government and the majority over the lynchings is not hard to discern.
 Conversations with Muslims reveal fear, alarm and a growing pressure to prove what they already are—Indian.